-Statistical analysis was performed to evaluate the effectiveness of insulin dose adjustments and glucose management.
+The statistical analysis for this study was conducted to evaluate the effectiveness of insulin dose adjustments and glucose management in identifying the honeymoon phase in pediatric T1D patients.
 Descriptive statistics, including mean, median, standard deviation, and coefficient of variation, were calculated to summarize glucose levels and insulin doses over the study period.
-Temporal features such as time-in-range, time-below-range, and time-above-range were computed to evaluate glucose control.
-The relationship between insulin doses and glucose levels was assessed using correlation analysis and linear regression.
-Statistical significance was determined using p-values, with a threshold set at <0.05 for all tests.
-This comprehensive analysis helped in understanding the impact of insulin adjustments on glucose control and identifying patterns indicative of the honeymoon phase in Type 1 Diabetes.
+Temporal metrics, such as time-in-range, time-below-range, and time-above-range, were computed to assess glycemic control.
+Correlation analysis and linear regression were employed to examine the relationship between insulin doses and glucose levels, with statistical significance set at p < 0.05.